atdma/marmotmaster/README.md

 ## 🔒 Security Notes (The Boring Part)

+### Authentication & Authorization

+- **Session Token Authentication** - The web UI uses secure session tokens instead of passwords in URLs.
+Tokens are:
+  - Generated using cryptographically secure random bytes
+  - Valid for 24 hours before expiration
+  - Automatically cleaned up when expired
+  - Never transmitted in URLs (only in WebSocket query params or headers)

 - **UI Password Protection** - The web UI can be password protected using bcrypt hashing via the `-hash` flag.
-Passwords are never stored in plaintext - only bcrypt hashes are kept in memory.
+Authentication flow:
+  1. User submits password via POST to `/api/auth`
+  2. Server validates password against bcrypt hash
+  3. Server returns session token and signing key
+  4. UI uses token for WebSocket connection (no password in URLs!)

 - **Client Authentication** - Client connections (`/ws/client`) do not require authentication and can connect freely.
 Only the web UI (`/ws/ui`) can be password protected.

+### Command Signing & Verification

+- **HMAC-SHA256 Request Signing** - All commands sent to clients are signed with HMAC-SHA256:
+  - Server generates a random 32-byte signing key on startup
+  - Signing key is sent to clients upon connection
+  - Each command includes a signature based on: message type, client ID, data, and timestamp
+  - Signatures prevent command tampering and replay attacks

+- **Client-Side Verification** - Clients verify all incoming commands:
+  - Clients receive and store the signing key from the server
+  - Every command message is verified before execution
+  - Invalid or missing signatures are rejected
+  - Uses constant-time comparison to prevent timing attacks

+### Other Security Considerations

 - **No rate limiting** - If someone wants to spam your server, they can.
 Add rate limiting if you care.
 - **No encryption at rest** - We don't store anything, so this isn't really an issue, but we're mentioning it anyway.
 - **Self-signed certificates** - By default, the server uses self-signed certificates.
 Browsers will show security warnings, but this is expected behavior.